 Situated on ten acres north of Prescott and overlooking Willow Lake, the sanctuary has many opportunities for visitors including a covered picnic pavilion; a children’s playground; interactive animal experiences; and large, naturally landscaped enclosures for the animals with paths that allow visitors the opportunity to get an up-close and personal view of them.
 One of the most interesting exhibits, and one which is unique to the Heritage Park Zoological Sanctuary, is the Tarantula Grotto.
-This building has a distinctive cave-like feel, and houses different spiders from all over the world This is one of the largest public displays of spiders in the country.
-Currently under construction is a 2,600 sq. ft. state-of-the-art Reptile House, which will be home to countless species including a 13 ft.
+This building has a distinctive cave-like feel, and houses different spiders from all over the world.
+This is one of the largest public displays of spiders in the country.
+We also house a 2,600 sq. ft. state-of-the-art Reptile House, which will be home to countless species including a 13 ft.
 Burmese Python; gila monster; geckos; skinks; iguanas; crocodilians and monitor lizards.

 Heritage Park Zoological Sanctuary also has a prestigious role as participant in the American Zoo and Aquarium Association’s Species Survival Plan for the critically endangered Mexican Gray Wolf, one of the most endangered large mammals in the world.
 After a 20-year absence in the wild, this animal is being reintroduced to its former range following a successful captive breeding program.
 The sanctuary is a holding facility for wolves not currently ready for release.